goschtl/zope/z3c.zalchemy/branches/jukart-SA-0.2/src/z3c/zalchemy/README.txt

 This automatically assign's every table to the default engine.

-For multiple databases the tables must be assigned to engines.
+For multiple databases tables can be assigned to engines.

+We create a new database engine :

   >>> engine2Util = AlchemyEngineUtility(
   ...     'engine2',